Spot Pricing (for Spot Instances)

 ECSs that use spot pricing are called spot instances.
 You need to set a maximum price you are willing to pay for a spot instance.
 The maximum price must be greater than or equal to the market price but less than or equal to the pay-per-use price.

-You can purchase a spot instance at a discounted rate, but there is a trade-off for that reduced cost.
-If inventory resources are insufficient or the market price exceeds your expected price, the spot instance will be reclaimed.
+You can purchase a spot instance at a discounted price, but their performance is the same as ECSs billed in other modes.
+If inventory resources are insufficient or the market price exceeds your expected price, your ECS resources will be automatically released and the spot instance will be reclaimed.
 Compared with pay-per-use and yearly/monthly ECSs, spot instances offer the same performance at a lower price.

 Application Scenarios